 HOPKINSON: Tell me a little bit about The Jack Grapes Poetry Prize.

 In past years, we have had one judge, who awarded a first prize, second prize and third prize winner, and six finalists, all winning cash and publication.
-This year we are doing it a bit differently.
-We have three, diverse judges, Rocio Carlos, F. Douglas Brown, and our poetry editor, Alexis Rhone Fancher.
+Last year we started doing it a bit differently.
+We have three, diverse judges, Bunkong Tuon, Tony Gloeggler, and myself.
 Three winners will receive $200 each, plus publication; six finalists will receive $50 each, plus publication.
 The deadline to enter is August 31 (Midnight, Pacific Time) and poets can enter up to three poems.
 The contest is free to enter.